microsoft/onnxruntime/docs/Minimal_Build__Advanced_Usage_with_NNAPI.md

-# ONNX Runtime Minimal Build: Advanced Usage with NNAPI
+# ONNX Runtime Mobile Build: Advanced Usage with NNAPI

+The ONNX Runtime Mobile with the NNAPI execution provider can be used to execute ORT format models on Android platforms.
+This document explains the different options available to optimize the ORT model and building the ONNX Runtime Mobile package for exection with NNAPI.

 ## Effect of Optimization Levels on NNAPI Execution Provider

+_The ORT formatted model, for execution through the NNAPI EP, should be limited to __basic__ optimization level.
+It is possible that some _extended_ optimizations may be applicable to your model.
+In order to create a ORT formated model file where those are applied, please follow these steps._

-### Background
+### Background about optimization for ORT Models

-There are three main steps that affect the operators used in an optimized model, and which execution provider (EP) runs each node.
+ONNX Runtime applies optimizations on the ONNX model to improve inference performance.
+There are three main steps that affect the operators used during the optimization, and the execution provider (EP) targeted to execute the respective nodes.

 *Step 1:*

-The 'basic' optimizations are run.
+The _basic_ optimizations are applied when the model is initialized by ONNX Runtime.
 See the [graph optimization](ONNX_Runtime_Graph_Optimizations.md) documentation for further details.
 Only ONNX operators are used when modifying the model in this step.

 *Step 2:*

-The enabled [execution providers](execution_providers/README.md) are asked which nodes they can execute.
-Each node is assigned to an EP, with the user defined priority determining which EP is selected.
+The enabled [execution providers](execution_providers/README.md) are queried about nodes in the ONNX model they can execute.
+Each node is assigned to a specific EP based on the user defined priority set during the session initialization step.
+Some EPs can compile the allocated sub-graph to replace with a single function.
+This function is a compiled version of the original node/s (sub-graph).
+The function will be called at runtime to execute that part of the model on the target compute node.

-When the NNAPI EP looks at the model, it identifies nodes that are using ONNX operators that can be executing using NNAPI.
-It will group together as many nodes as possible that can be executed by NNAPI at once, as there is a cost to copy data between the CPU and NNAPI.
-The more nodes in each group, and the fewer groups, the better the performance will be.
+The NNAPI EP identifies nodes that can be executed using NNAPI.
+ONNX Runtime may group nodes into a sub-graph to be executed by NNAPI to minimize the overhead to copy data between the CPU and NNAPI.
+The inference performace is better with more nodes in each sub-graph, and fewer sub-graphs.

 *Step 3:*

-The 'extended' and 'layout' optimizations are run if enabled.
-These optimizations will replace one or more nodes that are using ONNX operators with nodes that use custom internal ONNX Runtime operators.
-The nodes that these optimizations may affect are filtered based on the EP the node is assigned to.
-Generally that is limited to the ONNX Runtime CPU EP and CUDA EP.
-The optimizations will not be applied to nodes assigned to the NNAPI EP.
+The 'extended' and 'layout' optimizations are run, if enabled.
+These optimizations will replace one or more standard ONNX operators with custom internal ONNX Runtime operators designed to boost performance on certain HW platforms.
+These optimizations are applied to the nodes assinged to the correcponding EP for the target HW platform.
+The custom internal operators are typically limited to the default CPU EP on x86_64 / aarch64 atchitecture and the CUDA EP on NVIDIA GPUs.

+These optimizations will not be applicable to the nodes assigned to the NNAPI EP.

 Below is an example of the changes that occur in 'basic' and 'extended' optimizations when applied to the MNIST model.

 - At the 'basic' level we combine the Conv and Add nodes (the addition is done via the 'B' input to Conv), we combine the MatMul and Add into a single Gemm node (the addition is done via the 'C' input to Gemm), and constant fold to remove one of the Reshape nodes.
 - At the 'extended' level we additionally fuse the Conv and Relu nodes using the internal ONNX Runtime FusedConv operator.

 <img align="center" src="images/mnist_optimization.png" alt="Changes to nodes from basic and extended optimizations."/>